 Crosscut

-Miter saws can cut across the grain of the wood.
-These 90-degree cuts are designed to shorten the length of the stock.
+Miter saws can make cross cuts, which are vertical cuts made across the wood’s grain at a 90-degree angle.
+These cuts are intended to shorten the length of a piece of material.

 Miter Cut

-A miter cut is an angled cut across the face or width of the wood.
-It is an ideal cut for making picture or window frames.
+A miter cut is a vertical cut across the face or width of the wood at a horizontal angle.
+Cuts at 45-degree angles are ideal for making picture frames or window frames.

 Bevel Cut

-A bevel cut is an angled cut made through the thickness of the stock.
-This is an ideal cut for moldings and door frames.
+A bevel cut is made through the thickness of the stock at a horizontal angle.
+This is ideal for moldings and door frames.

-Before starting any project that involves a miter saw, make sure that personal protection is top of your priority list.
-You will need an N95 face mask to filter out 95 percent of pollutants from the air, ear defenders and a pair of safety goggles to protect your eyes from debris.
+Before using any power saw, make sure you have the necessary protective gear.
+You will need an N95 face mask, which will filter 95% of pollutants out of the air, ear defenders, and safety goggles to protect your eyes against debris.

 1. Measure and Mark

 Measure where you want the crosscut to go.
-Measure twice, so you only have to cut once.
+Measure twice, as you won’t be able to correct a cut that is too short.
 Mark the line with a pencil.

 2. Safety Equipment

-Put on the N95 face mask and your eye protectors to avoid contact with hazardous waste material.
-Miter saws are loud, so don’t forget your ear defenders.
+Put on your N95 face mask and goggles to protect yourself against flying debris and hazardous materials.
+Miter saws are loud, so you should also wear ear defenders.

 3. Power Up

 Plug the saw in and turn on the power switch.
-Place the stock against the fence at the back of the base, making sure the material is flat and in line with the blade.
+Place the stock against the fence at the back of the base, making sure the material is flat and lines up with the blade.

 4. Check the Line

-Lower the handle so that the blade lines up with the pencil mark.
-Make any adjustments as necessary, and when you are satisfied, clamp the wood in place.
+Lower the handle to ensure that the blade is aligned with the pencil mark.
+Make any adjustments as required and, when you are satisfied, clamp the wood in place.

 5. Make the Cut

-Keep one hand on the board and engage the trigger, allowing the blade to reach optimum speed.
-Gently lower the blade, so that it makes contact with the wood.
+Keep one hand on the stock and press the saw’s trigger, waiting for the blade to reach optimum speed.
+Gently lower the blade until it makes contact with the wood.
 Make one sweeping pass through the stock.

 6. Release the Trigger

 Release the trigger and wait for the blade to stop.
-Remove the stock and check the results.
+Remove the stock and check your cut.

 Take Note